wavexx/rest2web/README.rst

 - Improved gallery plugin:

-  * Does not regeneate existing thumbnails when it's not needed.
+  * Do not regenerate existing thumbnails when possible (mtime-based check).
   * Ability to link directly to images instead of generating a page for each (which works great with javascript lightboxes).
   * Templates interpreted using ``embedded_code`` (same template engine as